bundestag/gesetze/README.md

 All German citizens can easily find an up-to-date version of their laws online.
 However, the legislation process, the historic evolution and the updates to laws are not easily and freely trackable.
-The reason is that laws are only published in their most recent version and changes to laws are not available in a machine- readable format.
+The reason is that laws are only published in their most recent version and changes to laws are not available in a machine-readable format.
 This should change: the current state of laws will be stored in this repository under Git version control.
-This allows to the power of Git to be applied to the legislation process.
+This allows the power of Git to be applied to the legislation process.
 Integrating the whole history of German law changes in Git is the ambitious goal.